Sterile Granulomatous Dermatitis and Lymphaden Inflammation in Dogs (Sterile Granulomatous Dermatitis and Lymphadenitis)

 Symptoms

-In addition to the swelling, affected puppies may show fever, lethargy, and decreased food intake.
-The regional lymph nodes, especially those in the neck, are often enlarged and can be palpable.
+In addition to swelling, affected puppies may show fever, lethargy, and decreased food intake.
+The regional lymph nodes, mainly those in the neck, are often enlarged and may be palpable.
 In some cases, other parts of the body, such as the paws, may also be affected.

 The skin lesions can become crusty and heal, but they can also leave scars.
 The general health of the affected puppy can be significantly impaired by the disease if it is not treated in time.